a-kbd/g29_assignment3/report.md

 2.1 It only works for the specific program as it is entirely manual.
 It does not take exceptions into account as none were used in the code.
 3. Are the results of your tool consistent with existing coverage tools?
 - **MyAtoi**: No. The manual coverage JaCoCo reports is 59% whereas the manual tool reports roughly 33%.

+- **BinaryTree**
+There was no test suite included in the repo for the BinaryTree.
+However, looking at the comments of the class itself, one could see the documentation and through that deduce the required functionality.
+E.g. in the test later we are testing assertEquals(remove(9), true) or because the remove function is supposed to return a boolean based on whether the specified node was found and removed from the tree or not.

+In CoverageTest.java, separate functions are created to test the function, printing the coverage percentage of the different branches after each run.
+Branch coverage is increased in each test case 13%→20%→40%.
+The simple diy test data structure is set up as a field consisting of an array of boolean values in the class being tested, each branch changes its corresponding entry in the array if it was reached and the class being tested then has a method to return the field of the particular object instance of the test.

+JaCoCo going through the added JUnit tests gave a 44% coverage which is roughly consistent with the 40% reported by our own simple coverage tool.
 ## Coverage improvement

 Show the comments that describe the requirements for the coverage.